 Sicily is known for its colorful - and rather rough - history, stunning landscapes, and vibrant local culture.
-So if you've decided to travel to Sicily, rest assured you won't regret it.
+So if you've decided to travel to Sicily, rest assured, you won't regret it.
 The only problem will be: Where to start?
 But don't worry; we'll introduce you to the most essential things to do in Sicily.
-Read on and be amazed!
+Read on and be inspired!

 Explore the ancient wonders of the Valley of the Temples in Agrigento, home to some of the most well-preserved Greek ruins in the world.
 Or immerse yourself in the charming beauty of Taormina, with its stunning views of Mount Etna and its Greek Theater.